 Masters and Commanders, which was published in 2008, won the Emery Reves Award of the International Churchill Society and was shortlisted for The Duke of Westminster’s Gold Medal for Military History and The British Army Military Book Award, both of Britain’s two top military history prizes.
 The Storm of War was published in August 2009 and reached No.2 on The Sunday Times bestseller list, and won the British Army Military Book Award for 2010.

-Roberts is interested in public policy and sits on the boards or advisory councils of a number of think-tanks and pressure groups, including The Centre for Policy Studies, The European Foundation, The Centre for Social Cohesion, The Canadian Institute for Jewish Research, The United Kingdom National Defence Association, The Freedom Association, the British Weights and Measures Association and The Bruges Group.
+Roberts is interested in public policy and sits on the boards or advisory councils of a number of think-tanks and pressure groups, including The Centre for Policy Studies, The European Foundation, The Centre for Social Cohesion, The Canadian Institute for Jewish Research, The United Kingdom National Defence Association, The London Jewish Cultural Centre, The Freedom Association, the British Weights and Measures Association and The Bruges Group.
 He is a Director of the Harry Guggenheim Foundation in New York, a founder member of President Jose Maria Aznar's Friends of Israel Committee (alongside Vaclav Havel, Lech Walesa and Alejandro Toledo), and in 2010 he chaired the Hessell-Tiltman Award for Non-Fiction.
 He is also Vice President-elect of the Guild of Battlefield Guides.

 Dr Roberts is a quondam judge on the Elizabeth Longford Historical Biography Prize, he chaired the Conservative Party's Advisory Panel on the Teaching of History in Schools in 2005, and is a Fellow of the Royal Society of Literature.
 He has also been elected a Fellow of the Napoleonic Institute and an Honorary Member of the International Churchill Society (UK).
 He is also a Trustee of the Margaret Thatcher Archive Trust and of the Roberts Foundation.